Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/genevois.jpg" width="320" style="float:left" hspace="10">
 ####Hugues Genevois
-is a researcher in musical acoustics, within the LAM team, at the Institut Jean le Rond d'Alembert (Sorbonne Université - CNRS).
+is a researcher in musical acoustics, within the LAM team, at the Institut Jean le Rond d'Alembert (Sorbonne Université - CNRS).<br>
 With a scientific background (Master of Science in Physics and Telecom ParisTech Engineering School), Hugues Genevois, became interested very early in musical composition and possibilities offered by computers for sound synthesis.
-However, if his tastes willingly lead him to concrete music and music from the Far East, it is through contact with Iannis Xenakis that he decides to deepen his writing work.
+However, if his tastes willingly lead him to concrete music and music from the Far East, it is through contact with Iannis Xenakis that he decides to deepen his writing work.<br>
 After having produced numerous pieces of music on support, his interest in instrumental practice (electric guitar, cello, keyboards) led him to explore the expressive possibilities of the computer.
-His research focuses in particular on new lutheries and musician/instrument interaction.
+His research focuses in particular on new lutheries and musician/instrument interaction.<br>
 It was in 1997, during a symposium organized with the GMEM, in Marseilles, that he addressed what would later become the main theme of his research: the musical gesture.
 His approach is poetic as well as technical.
-It is in this context that he uses for the first time the term calliphony, a sonic and musical equivalent of *calligraphy*, in its Far Eastern sense.
+It is in this context that he uses for the first time the term calliphony, a sonic and musical equivalent of *calligraphy*, in its Far Eastern sense.<br>
 Also an improviser, he performs in various formations: *ONE* (electroacoustic septet), the *Méta-Orchestre*, the trios *Déjà-Là* (with Laurence Bouckaert and Michel Risse) and *Les complémentaires* (with György Kurtag jr. and Jean Haury), and in duet (*Moon Module* with Laurence Bouckaert, and *Ouï-Ouï* with Marie-Hélène Grimigni).
 He also founded the experimental rock group *Poppy NoGood*.

 <br>